-- (2) A term or condition of a market retail contract has no effect to the extent that it requires a customer to give more than 20 business days notice to terminate the contract, and to the extent that it requires the customer to give notice of a termination that is necessary for, or a direct consequence of, the customer exercising the customer's right to opt-out of a flexible AMI retail tariff in accordance with clause 8 of the Advanced Metering Infrastructure (AMI Tariffs) Order in Council 2013. - (3) Termination of a market retail contract does not affect any rights or obligations that have already accrued under the contract. - (4) [Not used]

-(5) This clause is a minimum requirement that is to apply in relation to small customers who purchase energy under a market retail contract.
+- (2) A term or condition of a market retail contract has no effect to the extent that it requires a customer to give more than 20 business days notice to terminate the contract. - (3) Termination of a market retail contract does not affect any rights or obligations that have already accrued under the contract. - (4) [Not used] - (5) This clause is a minimum requirement that is to apply in relation to small customers who purchase energy under a market retail contract.

-49A Early termination charges and agreed damages terms
+49A Early termination charges and agreed damages terms207

-- (1) A term or condition of a fixed term retail contract has no effect to the extent that it provides for payment of an early termination charge or agreed damages term (however described), unless: - (a) the contract includes details of the amount or manner of calculation of the early termination charge or agreed damages term; and - (b) subject to subclause 49A(6A), the early termination charge or agreed damages term is a reasonable estimate of the costs to the retailer resulting from the early termination or other event the subject of the agreed damages term. - (2) For the purposes of subclause (1)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (3) Subject to subclause (4), a term or condition of a market retail contract that is not a fixed term retail contract has no effect to the extent that it provides for the payment of an early termination charge (however described). - (4) Subclauses (1) and (3) do not prevent the imposition of an early termination charge due to the early termination of a fixed benefit period, even if this coincides with the termination of the market retail contract. - (5) An early termination charge (however described), payable where a customer terminates a fixed benefit period early, only has effect if: - (a) the contract includes details of the amount or manner of calculation of the early termination charge; and - (b) subject to subclause 49A(6A) the early termination charge is a reasonable estimate of the costs to the retailer resulting from the early termination. - (6) For the purposes of subclause (5)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (6A) Any amount of an early termination charge must be determined by reference to, and must not exceed, the total of the following direct costs incurred by the retailer in relation to that particular customer which remain unamortised at the time of termination: - (i) pro-rata costs of procuring the customer to enter into the contract; and - (ii) unless the early termination was a direct consequence of the customer exercising the customer's right to opt-out of a flexible AMI retail tariff in accordance with clause 8 of the Advanced Metering Infrastructure (AMI Tariffs) Order in Council 2013, \$20:
+- (1) A term or condition of a fixed term retail contract has no effect to the extent that it provides for payment of an early termination charge or agreed damages term (however described), unless: - (a) the contract includes details of the amount or manner of calculation of the early termination charge or agreed damages term; and - (b) subject to subclause 49A(6A), the early termination charge or agreed damages term is a reasonable estimate of the costs to the retailer resulting from the early termination or other event the subject of the agreed damages term. - (2) For the purposes of subclause (1)(b), the costs to the retailer are the reasonable costs incurred or to be incurred by the retailer, and do not include costs based on lost supply or lost profits. - (3) Subject to subclause (4), a term or condition of a market retail contract that is not a fixed term retail contract has no effect to the extent that it provides for the payment of an early termination charge (however described).208 - (4) Subclauses (1) and (3) do not prevent the imposition of an early termination charge due to the early termination of a fixed benefit period, even if this coincides with the termination of the market retail contract. - (5) An early termination charge (however described), payable where a customer terminates a fixed benefit period early, only has effect if: